-3 The Definition of Causal Effects
+4 The Definition of Causal Effects

-3.1 A Joint Model of Potential Outcomes and Selection
+4.1 A Joint Model of Potential Outcomes and Selection

 We now define several treatment effect parameters within a standard model of potential outcomes and selection into treatment (Heckman and Vytlacil (2005), Rubin (1974), Holland (1986)), initially taking no stand on what effects the researcher aims to identify.
-While the attention to detail in Sections 3-4 may seem pedantic on first pass, these details will be used in Section 5 to characterize the current literature on MTO.

 Let Y(1) and Y(0) be random variables associated with the potential outcomes in the treated and untreated states, respectively, at the individual level.
 D is a random variable indicating receipt of a binary treatment, where